telerik/xaml-docs/controls/radfiledialogs/features/common.md

 	saveFileDialog.ShowDialog();
 {{endregiond}}

-## Setting the initial layout of the files
+## Setting the Initial Layout of the Tiles

 All the dialog controls expose a __InitialSelectedLayout__ property that determines the initial layout of the list with the files